spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/1-debugging-stream-apps.md

     A(Review stacktrace) --> C(Enable Spring Integration debug logging);
 ```

-Applications can be debugged as normal java processes as well as by utilizing verbose log output via the DEBUG logging level.
+Applications can be debugged as normal Java processes as well as by using verbose log output by setting the logging level to DEBUG.

-To debug your application using a debugger, add the following JVM argument when starting your application, for example:
+To debug your application with a debugger, add the necessary JVM argument when you start your application, as follows (with example values):

 `-agentlib:jdwp=transport=dt_socket,server=y,suspend=y,address=5005`

-By adding this parameter, your application will wait for a debugger to connect on port `5005` to start debugging.
+By adding this parameter, your application waits for a debugger to connect on port `5005` so that you can start debugging.
 This can be any port you choose that is not already in use.

-Enabling DEBUG level logging can also be a useful aid.
+Enabling the DEBUG level logging can also be a useful aid.
 One package of interest is Spring Integration (SI): `org.springframework.integration`.
-To enable debug logging of this package, add the following JVM argument when starting your application, for example:
+To enable debug logging of this package, add the following JVM argument when starting your application:

 `-Dlogging.level.org.springframework.integration=DEBUG`

 ## Data Loss

+The following diagram shows a typical debugging process for data loss:

 ```mermaid
 graph TD;